telerik/blazor-docs/components/sankey/elements/title.md

 1. Declare a `<SankeyTitle>` tag as a direct child of `<TelerikSankey>`.
 1. Set the `Text` parameter of the `<SankeyTitle>` tag.

-## Customizing the Title

 You can customize the title through the parameter of the `<SankeyTitle>` tag and through the nested tags it exposes.

 ### Basic Customization

 The `<SankeyTitle>` tag exposes the following parameters for customization of the title:

 | Parameter | Type and Default&nbsp;Value | Description |
 | --------- | ---- | ----------- |